How to avoid telephone scams

 In every attempt, there will be a request for more information.
 Here are a few general vishing categories:

 • A demand for payment.
 Scammers may pretend to work for government agencies, such as the IRS or the FBI, or as employees at collection agencies or other third parties.
-They may tell you that you owe money and must pay immediately or be fined or even arrested.
+They may tell you that you owe money and must pay immediately or be fined or arrested.
 These scams may also include text messages from the scammer to make their request look legitimate.

 How to stay safe from vishing scams